 For controlled environment agriculture (CEA) growers and ornamental growers, the sanitation needs are the same: Preventing the introduction of pests (pathogens, insects and mites) from new plant material entering the greenhouse, preventing the spread of pests that become established during production, controlling algae in the production space and preventing carryover of pests between crops.
 The catch for CEA growers is that their crops and/or their production spaces can limit product-use options.

-with simple and smart practices to reduce your risk and rest a bit easier.
+Fortunately, several effective products are labeled for use with edibles and for use in typical CEA production spaces.
+Combine those products with simple and smart practices to reduce your risk and rest a bit easier.

 BEST PRACTICES FOR HARD SURFACES

-Regardless of the surface treated, end-of-crop sanitation is always a
+Regardless of the surface treated, end-of-crop sanitation is always a three-step process:

 1. physical cleaning